ruedigergad/clj-net-pcap/README.md

 java -jar <clj-net-pcap-standalone-jar-file>

 For more information about the available options use the "-h" or "--help" option.

+# Requirements
+Please note that clj-net-pcap requires Java 1.7 and libpcap.

 ## Building etc.
 clj-net-pcap uses Leiningen.